myaleung/exploria-travel-be/docs/user-stories-diagrams.md

 As a user, I want to be able to see a list of hotels on the results page based on the searched location, so I can look to book a hotel for the week I'm staying.

-## Kanban Board
+## Kanban Board & Diagrams

-To help organise my tasks, tests and diagrams, I used Miro's features to create a kanban board and build diagrams.\
+To help organise my tasks, tests and diagrams, I used Miro's features to create a kanban board and build routing diagrams.\
 ![Kanban Board](image.png)